DrYaling/asr/README.md

 # Other:

-  Readme will be updated once the code is commited, more details will be here.
+  Readme will be updated once the framework updated, more details will be here.

   # lib  & lib_shared